kibo-money/kibo/README.md

 - **Independent**: Only one, easily swappable, dependency (Price API)
 - **Sovereign**: Be self-hostable on accessible hardware
 - **Timeless**: Be relevant and usable 10 years from now
+- **Versatile**: Many many different datasets which can be viewed in chart, dashbards or raw values
+- **Accessible**: Huge free API with all the datasets

 ## Milestones

 Big features that are planned, in no particular order:

+- **Homepage**: A landing page to explains the project and what it does
 - **More Datasets/Charts**: If a dataset can be computed, it should exist and have its related charts
 - **Dashboards**: For a quick and real-time view of the latest data of all the datasets
 - **NOSTR integration**: First to save preferences, later to add some social functionnality
 - **Datasets by block timestamp**: In addition to having datasets by block date and block height
-- **Homepage**: A landing page to explain the project and what it does

 _Maybe_: